 The State of Minnesota Grants Policy (#08-06) requires a review of the financial stability of nongovernmental organizations applying for grants of more than \$25,000.
-To comply with this requirement, these organizations must submit an acceptable financial record as part of their application materials.
+To comply with this requirement, the lead partner (applicant organization) must submit an acceptable financial record as part of their application materials.
 Any items of significant concern must then be discussed and resolved to the satisfaction of Minnesota Historical Society staff before a grant is awarded.